What Are Your Anger Triggers?

 At our retreats, participants learn to feel their feelings in a safe environment and work them through.
 Raw anger that lashes out becomes a focused, passionate power for good.

-Anger often feels too big.
-That's where the healing and holding power of a community can help.
 On our own the task of transforming anger can feel too daunting and difficult.
 But a group can hold a lot more than we can.

 Transforming anger is not something that needs to take years and years.
 In fact, many people have stepped into a whole new relationship with their anger in just the short time of our events.
 I've seen it again and again.